 The timeless patterns that explain how innovation happens, or more often doesn’t, are explained in the bestselling book I wrote called The Myths of Innovation.
-To this day the way innovation is generally explained is based on flawed and mythical stories that do not reflect the truth.
-Like Loewen’s Lies My Teacher Told Me, my book uses facts to set you on a better path for understanding the world.
+The way innovation is generally explained is flawed.
+We rely on legends and myths that sound inspiring but have little relation to the truth about how good ideas become real.

 - Technological progress does not move in a straight line (The myth that we know history).
 We romanticize the past to fit the present, creating traps for creatives who don’t know the true history of their own field.
 Edison did not invent the lightbulb.
 Ford did not invent the assembly line.
 Inspiring lies are often more popular than complex truths.
 And history is heavily tainted by survivorship bias, which distracts us away from more useful historic lessons.
 History is not a straight line of progress: it wasn’t clear that B would follow A, until after they happened, which means the present isn’t a straight line of progress either (jetpacks and flying cars are not flukes, historically we’re wrong far more often than we think). (see Myth #8: the best idea wins).